signalogic/SigSRF_SDK/mediaTest_readme.md

     WARNING: streamlib says mono wav file write time 16 exceeds 10 msec, write (0) open(1) = 0, merge_data_len = 320, filepos[0][1] = 499224

 then it's clear that wav file write seek times are an issue.
 To change the write time alarm threshold, look for uStreamGroupOutputWavFileSeekTimeAlarmThreshold in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a> (a member of the DEBUG_CONFIG struct defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h" target = "_blank">shared_include/config.h</a>).

+Note that additional example of event log pre-emption warning messages are given in [Real-Time Performance]("user-content-realtimeperformance") above.

 Below are some examples of -g entry, including ramdisk and dedicated media folder.
 If a ramdisk exists, then the mediaMin command line might contain: